Madonna and religion: Implementation in her works

 Religion has influenced Madonna's artistic path; she frequently incorporates religious iconography and themes of different denominations into her visuals and works.
-Cath Martin of Christian Today, wrote she "blurred the lines between art and her own take on religion".
+Cath Martin from Christian Today, wrote she "blurred the lines between art and her own take on religion".
 Due to her abundant usage, Conrad Ostwalt, a religious studies scholar at Appalachian State University, wrote in Secular Steeples (2012): "Perhaps the most interesting pop star whose work touches upon and implicates religious themes is Madonna".
+Similarly, professor Andew Tomasello as cited by scholars David Rothenberg and Benjamin Brand, referred:

 Catholic iconography has been Madonna's constant.
 She is credited with even popularizing the cross in pop music as a decorative object, which she uses in her shows and videos.
 Martin commented that her love affair with the cross "has spanned her music career".
 As her career continued, she involved Kabbalistic motives in her work and reportedly refused to work on Friday night and Saturday, as a result in her observance of the Jewish Sabbath.
-Religious Jewish symbols and Hebrew letters featured in some of her works, and Madonna was seen numerous times, with the red string around her wrist to ward off the evil eye, a trendy practice among celebrities during Bush era.
+Religious Jewish symbols and Hebrew letters featured in some of her works, and Madonna was seen numerous times, with the red string around her wrist to ward off the evil eye, a trendy practice among celebrities during the Bush era, according to a Vice contributor.

 Among her many other religious references, she included sufism themes.

-Madonna often received critics from the community for her provocative implementation of religious in her works.
+A prominent reference was the video of "Bedtime Story", where shows scenes of whirling dervishes.
+The song co-wrote by Icelandic singer Björk, was interpreted by authors of The Gaze of the West and Framings of the East (2012) to have a sufi-inspired verse, "let's get unconscious".

 In 2023, she reflected her work as an "artist united people, gave them freedom of expression, unity.
 It was the mirror of Jesus' teachings", in her understanding.
-She once also stated about her usage of crosses:
+About her use of crosses, she stated: "I like crosses.
+I'm sentimental about Jesus on the cross.
+Jesus was a Jew, and also I believe he was a catalyst, and I think he offended people because his message was to love your neighbor as yourself [...]
+He embraced all people, whether it was a beggar on the street or a prostitute, and he admonished a group of Jews who were not observing the prophets of the Torah.
+So he rattled a lot of people's cages".